 Northern Va Leadership Awards (nvla) Luncheon

 Work with Leadership Fairfax staff to plan our awards luncheon in November.
-Solicit award nominations, participate on the selection committee, interview the winners, and prepare slide show about them, and market this celebration of local leaders in our community through the Northern Virginia Leadership Awards.
+Solicit award nominations, participate on the selection committee, interview the winners, and market this celebration of local leaders in our community through the Northern Virginia Leadership Awards.

 Board of Supervisors Breakfast